ucsd-cse29/ss1-25/src/index.md

 participation in these discussions for credit.
 Note that you must **participate**, not merely **attend**, for credit.
 You will get a score of 0, 1, 2, or 3 at the end of each lab based on you and your group's participation and completion of the lab activities.

-If you miss lab, you'll still be held accountable for understanding the relevant material via Exams and Assignments.
+**Late or Missed Labs**: Being late to lab or leaving early can result in a score below 3 depending on its impact on the group and what was missed.
+If you miss lab, you'll still be held accountable for understanding the relevant material (via exams).
 You can miss one lab without it impacting your grade (see [Grading](#grading) below).
 There is no way to make up a lab, even for illness, travel, or emergencies.
 My preference would be to require all 5 labs for an A, and have some kind of excused absences.
 However, tracking excused absences doesn't really scale, so the “one for any reason” policy is how we handle it.
 You don't need to justify your missed labs.
 Contact